 With wildfires, hurricanes, drought, and natural disasters, this year has been by far the costliest ever in the United States in terms of weather events.
 The total cost of weather-related damages has likely exceeded $350 billion, at least $100 billion more than the previous mark.
 Of course, this figure does not include the far more important loss of lives.

 This was the first year that the United States was hit by three category 4 or higher hurricanes, and it was one of the two highest-cost hurricane seasons, with only 2005 comparable.
-Estimates of the total damage and other costs of this year’s hurricanes range from $188 to $250 billion (current U.S. dollars), compared with $211 billion in 2005.
+Estimates of the total damage and other costs of this year’s hurricanes range from $188 billion to $250 billion (current U.S. dollars), compared with $211 billion in 2005.
 This year also saw the greatest number of consecutive named storms becoming hurricanes, with Franklin through Ophelia all reaching winds of hurricane strength.
-(See “Top Ten Costliest Hurricanes” on chart below).
+(See “Top Ten Costliest U.S. Hurricanes, 1900–present” chart below.)

 Also check out Tracking the High Costs of Hurricanes to learn how this hurricane season compared to seasons past.